MakeSchool-Tutorials/Tweet-Generator/P7-Hash-Table/content.md

 	student['name']  # => 'Amy'
 	student['age']   # => 22

 You may have used dictionaries already, but do you know how they work?
-The next stop we're going to take on our little detour in this project is to explore and learn about the data structure that power's Python's dictionary feature: the [*hash table*](https://en.wikipedia.org/wiki/Hash_table).
+The next stop we're going to take on our little detour in this project is to learn about the data structure that powers Python's dictionary feature: the [*hash table*](https://en.wikipedia.org/wiki/Hash_table).

 We'll describe the desired behavior with a sample interface.
 Then, we'll go over some of the constraints and tools we can use.
 Finally, it will be up to you to implement the hash table yourself.